Does Quartessence Ease Tensions?: Results and discussion

-Table~\ref{tab:res} shows the results obtained with different data set combinations when only $\cinf$ is added to the \lcdm\ parameter set.
-As in the recent literature \citep{Hildebrandt:2016iqg,Joudaki:2016kym}, we also quote constraints on the derived parameter $S_8=\sigma_8 \Omega_{\mathrm{m}}^{0.5}$, which is the combination of $\sigma_8$, the rms mass fluctuations on a scale of $8h^{-1}\,\mathrm{Mpc}$, and the total matter fraction $\om=h^{-2}(\omega_b+\omega_{\rm DM})$, mainly constrained by current weak lensing data.
+Table~\ref{tab:res} shows the results obtained with different data-set combinations.
+As in the recent literature \citep{Hildebrandt:2016iqg,Joudaki:2016kym}, we also quote constraints on the derived parameter $S_8=\sigma_8 \sqrt{\Omega_{\mathrm{m}}/0.3}$, which is the combination of $\sigma_8$, the rms mass fluctuations on a scale of $8\,h^{-1}\mathrm{Mpc}$, and the total matter fraction $\om=h^{-2}(\omega_{\rm b}+\omega_{\rm DM})$, mainly constrained by current weak lensing data.
 The latter is often used as a proxy to exemplify the CMB-LSS tension.

-These results highlight how $\cinf$ is strongly constrained by LSS observables, while \planck\ alone, which is only affected through CMB lensing, allows for larger values of the parameter, as it can be seen in Figs~\ref{fig:1dcon} and \ref{fig:2Dres}.
-This translates into much broader bounds on $S_8$ from CMB data and with a lower mean value for this parameter combination with respect to the standard \lcdm\ bound ($S_8=0.4694\pm 0.0099$), a scenario opposite to the one of \ncdm\ where the neutrino mass is strongly constrained by CMB.
+These results highlight how $\cinf$ is strongly constrained by LSS observables, whilst \planck\ data alone, which is only affected by quartessence through CMB lensing, allows for larger values of the parameter, as it can be seen in Figs~\ref{fig:1dcon} and \ref{fig:2Dres}.
+This translates into much broader bounds on $S_8$ from CMB data and with a lower mean value for this parameter combination with respect to the standard \lcdm\ bound ($S_8=0.719^{+0.15}_{-0.046}$), a scenario opposite to that of \ncdm, where the neutrino mass is strongly constrained by CMB.

+We emphasise that, albeit the allowed range of values for quartessence speed-of-sound parameter $\cinf$ may at a first glance seem fine tuned, this is in fact not the case.
+Indeed, let us point out that, at linear order, it is possible to recast quartessence Lagrangians as effective axion-like Lagrangians in the Thomas-Fermi approximation \citep{Chavanis:2011uv}, where the effective mass of the axion changes with the time (this mapping is currently under investigation and it is left to future work).

-As a result, the CMB-LSS tension can be eased by a $\cinf\neq0$ due to its effect on $S_8$, shown in Fig.~\ref{fig:2Dres}.
+As a result of the peculiar quartessence dynamics, the CMB-LSS tension can be eased by quartessence with $\cinf\neq0$ due to its effect on $S_8$, as shown in Fig.~\ref{fig:2Dres}.
 In the left panel, it is easy to see that larger values of $\cinf$ imply a smaller $S_8$, thus reconciling high- and low-redshift observations.
 This can be also appreciated by quantifying the $S_8$ tension with the estimator proposed by Refs~\citep{Hildebrandt:2016iqg,Joudaki:2016kym}